Medicare in Michigan

 A Look at Medicare in Michigan

-According to Centers for Medicare & Medicaid Services (CMS) data, the total number of Medicare beneficiaries (enrolled in Medicare Part A and/or Part B) totaled 1,263,405 in 2015.
+According to Centers for Medicare & Medicaid Services (CMS) data, the total number of Medicare beneficiaries in Michigan enrolled in Medicare Part A and/or Part B and Medicare Advantage and other health plans totaled 2,004,184 in 2018.

 Whether you’re already a Medicare beneficiary in Michigan, or you’re planning ahead or helping a loved one, it may be useful to understand what Medicare is all about.
 Here’s a brief summary to help you understand the basics of the program and what other Medicare plan options you may have.